Lethe10137/yuanyang25-back/README.md

 # About

-The backend of yuanyang.app 2025, deployed on alicloud.
+The backend of [yuanyang.app](https://yuanyang.app) 2025, deployed on alicloud as [FC](https://help.aliyun.com/zh/functioncompute/fc-3-0/).

 # Development